 This was due to the fact that I am not aware of any existing framework - similar to the Exploit Prediction Scoring System (EPSS) - for calculating their likelihood of exploitability.
-Undeterred, I decided to build one myself, using available data about CVEs to construct a heuristic model about non-CVEs.
+So I decided to build one myself, using available data about CVEs to construct a heuristic model about non-CVEs.

-Despite my initial optimism, creating such a model turned out to be quite challenging.
+Creating such a model turned out to be quite challenging.
 I pressed ahead nonetheless, pulling data from the CISA known exploited vulnerability catalog, AlienVault’s Open Threat Exchange (OTX), and Verizon Risk’s community database.
 A sample of the challenges I faced are below:

 The Verizon database is good, but it often only provides the year (rather than month or day) of exploitation.
 Additionally, since 2013 it appears to have stopped including the CVE identifier of vulnerabilities used in successful exploitations.

 The CISA catalog is just a binary “has this been exploited?” database with no additional information (such as date of exploitation).
+Also, as I learned, vulnerabilities require assignment of a CVE ID for inclusion.

 Much of the information that is available about CVEs is generally not available (e.g. availability of exploit tools) or not relevant (e.g. number of days since public announcement) for non-CVEs, sharply limiting the number of logical inputs.